alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 the best way to learn to do this is to create the tools from scratch.
-Perhaps you do not need to recreate everything for every project, but at least you should have done
+Perhaps you do not need to recreate everything for every project, but at least you should have done it once.
+Otherwise, how can you know that a PHP script invoking `rsync` can be as effective as a sophisticated Jenkins pipeline?

 ## A Most Welcome Third Way